9dots/9dots.io-pages/OiQezr2.md

 	- _How can the loop block be utilized?_

     The loop can ensure that their robot continues to bounce off walls continuously without having to restart the program.
-Anything inside of the loop will be repeated forever (or until the ‘stop’ button is pushed on the robot).
+Anything inside of the loop is repeated forever (or until the ‘stop’ button is pushed on the robot).
 ![](http://uploads.9dots.io/OiQnT0b_md.jpg)

 ## Elaborate - 15 minutes
-This time will be used to program the robot and add final touches to the touch sensor attachment that is connected to the robot.
+This time is used to program the robot and add final touches to the touch sensor attachment that is connected to the robot.

 1. Each group now has 15 minutes to finish building an attachment and program the robot to bounce off as many walls as possible in 1 minute.